 | Soups made from a fat-free milk or broth baseHerbs and spicesSalt in moderation|| Cream soupsNon-dairy creamer|

 Look for the following key phrases on food labels: low-fat, nonfat, and fat-free.Choose foods that contain less than 3 grams of fat per serving.
-Be sure to eat only one serving.Avoid fried and sautéed foods.
+Be sure to eat only 1 serving.Avoid fried and sautéed foods.
 Use low-fat cooking methods, such as baking, roasting, broiling, poaching, grilling, boiling, or steaming.Select lean cuts of meat, such as loin and round.
-Trim visible fat before cooking.Eat small frequent meals, rather than two or three large meals.
+Trim visible fat before cooking.Eat small frequent meals, rather than 2 or 3 large meals.
 This will make it easier for your body to digest any fat that you consume.Work with a registered dietitian to come up with an individualized diet plan.

-Daily Food Plans & Worksheets.
-Choose My Plate—US Department of Agriculture website.
+Daily food plans & worksheets.
+US Department of Agriculture Choose My Plate website.
 Available at: